awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings.md

 1. To view your archived or current findings, choose the filter icon above the list of findings and then check either the **Archived** or the **Current** checkbox\.

+**Important**
+If you archive a finding manually using the procedure above, all subsequent occurrences of this finding \(generated after the archiving is complete\) are added to the list of your current findings\.
+To never see this finding in your current list, you can auto\-archive it\.
+For more information, see [Filtering and Auto\-Archiving GuardDuty Findings](#guardduty_filter-findings)\.

 ## Filtering and Auto\-Archiving GuardDuty Findings<a name="guardduty_filter-findings"></a>

 Use the following procedure to create filters for your GuardDuty findings\.